FAQs

 - a pencil and a rubber, for making notes on sheet music

-- spare reeds (woodwind players), strings (string players) and any similar accessories (eg. valve oil / slide grease for brass players; cork grease for woodwind players; rosin for string players)
+- spare reeds (woodwind players), strings (string players) and any similar accessories (eg. valve oil / slide grease for brass players; cork grease for woodwind players; rosin for string players; mutes for Maestro & Mezzo string players)

 - spike protector (cellists)